byrnereese/jquery-mtgreet/README.md

 * `editProfileText` - The text to use in the edit profile link.
   (default: '%u')

+* `ajaxLogin` - A boolean value indicating whether the framework should first attempt to log the user into the CMS via an AJAX call.
+Set to false if you want to forcibly send users to the login screen, which can be useful if a page refresh is required upon successfully signing in. (default: true)

 * `isPreview` - A boolean value indicating whether a user is currently previewing an entry or comment. (default: false)